-Here are some additional foods to consider when emergency food prepping:
+Here are some other foods to consider when emergency food prepping:

-- Herbs, spices, and condiments – Herbs, spices, and condiments can completely transform a bland meal, and they’re relatively inexpensive.
-You can also grow and dry your own herbs, season-permitting.
+- Herbs, spices, and condiments – They can completely transform a bland meal and are inexpensive.
+You can also grow and dry your herbs, season permitting.

 - Baking supplies – If you expect to bake quite a bit, you’ll need baking soda, baking powder, and yeast (especially for bread making).
 Yeast, when stored properly, can last up to five years.
 You’ll need at least two pounds (1 kg) of each ingredient for a one-year supply.

 - Instant meals or MREs – These are shelf-stable foods commonly known for their use among service members in the American Armed Forces.
-These nutritionally-complete meals take up little space and come in several different varieties and flavors.
+These nutritionally-complete meals take up little space and come in various varieties and flavors.

 12. Pet Food

-Finally, when prepping for a survival situation, don’t forget about your pets.
-While most bagged dog and cat food doesn’t last longer than a few months, you can invest in canned foods for your one-year emergency food supply.
+Finally, don’t forget about your pets when prepping for a survival situation.
+While most bagged dog and cat food don’t last longer than a few months, you can invest in canned foods for your one-year emergency food supply.
 You may also be able to store kibble in vacuum-sealed cans with oxygen absorbers to prolong the shelf life.

-Since a pet’s caloric intake depends on their size and health, you’ll have to calculate how much food to store.
-Take the amount of food that your pet requires per day and multiply it by 365 to determine how much food to store for your beloved companion.
+Since a pet’s caloric intake depends on size and health, you’ll have to calculate how much food to store.
+Take the amount of food your pet requires daily and multiply it by 365 to determine how much food to store for your beloved companion.

 Don’t forget to store enough water for your pets as well.
-While your cat or dog may not need a gallon of water per day, it’s still wise to keep at least that much on hand for your furry friend.
+While your cat or dog may not need a gallon of water daily, it’s still wise to keep at least that much on hand for your furry friend.